Contents

 Personally, I found it complex or more difficult to wrap my head around it in comparison with Ansible and Puppet, this could be an important factor for its adoption in the networking world, which I haven’t encountered that much.

-• The Chef Workstation package includes Chef Infra Client and other tools like InSpec, Test Kitchen and other tools necessary for developing and testing your infrastructure with Chef products.
+- The Chef Workstation package includes Chef Infra Client and other tools like InSpec, Test Kitchen and other tools necessary for developing and testing your infrastructure with Chef products.
 In workstations you can author cookbooks, interact with the Chef Infra Server, and interact with nodes.

-• The chef-repo is the repository structure in which cookbooks are authored, tested, and maintained.
+- The chef-repo is the repository structure in which cookbooks are authored, tested, and maintained.

 The chef-repo should be synchronized with a version control system (such as git), and then managed as if it were source code.
 The directory structure within the chef-repo varies.
-Some organizations prefer to keep all of their cookbooks in a single chef-repo, while other organizations prefer to use a chef-repo for every cookbook.
+Some organizations prefer to keep all of their cookbooks in a single chef-repo, while other organizations prefer to use a chef-repo for every cookbook. - Cookbooks contain recipes, attributes, custom resources, libraries, files, templates, tests, and metadata.
+They are uploaded to the Chef Infra Server from these workstations and some cookbooks are custom to the organization while others are based on community cookbooks available from the Chef Supermarket.

 A recipe is the most fundamental configuration element within the organization.
 Is mostly a collection of resources, defined using patterns (resource names, attribute-value pairs, and actions) and it MUST define everything that is required to configure part of a system.
-It also, MUST be stored in a cookbook and added to a run-list before it can be used by the Client.
+It also, MUST be stored in a cookbook and added to a run-list before it can be used by the Client. - Is worth noting the most important command-line tools included in the workstation package, which are, Chef Infra to work with items in a chef-repo, and Knife to interact with nodes or work with objects on the Chef Infra Server.

-• Chef Infra Server acts as a hub for configuration data, it stores cookbooks, policies applied to nodes and metadata that describes registered nodes that are managed by Infra Client.
+- Chef Infra Server acts as a hub for configuration data, it stores cookbooks, policies applied to nodes and metadata that describes registered nodes that are managed by Infra Client.
 Infra Servers have several components like load balancing for the API, Data Stores, Message Queues, etc.

-• Chef Infra Client is an agent that runs locally on every node that is under management by Chef Infra Server.
+Nodes use Infra Client to ask the Infra Server for configuration details, such as recipes.
+Infra Client then does as much of the configuration work as possible on the nodes themselves. - Chef Infra Client is an agent that runs locally on every node that is under management by Chef Infra Server.
 When Chef Infra Client runs, performs all of the steps required for bringing a node into the expected state, for a more detailed overview of the steps perform during a Client run you could refer to Chef's documentation

-• Ohai is a tool like "Facters" for Puppet, which is used to collect system configuration data in the managed node, which is provided to Chef Infra Client for use within cookbooks.
+- Ohai is a tool like "Facters" for Puppet, which is used to collect system configuration data in the managed node, which is provided to Chef Infra Client for use within cookbooks.
 Ohai is run by Chef Infra Client at the beginning of every Chef run to determine system state.

 Cisco NSO